mehdi1514/MEAN_CRUD_webapp/README.md

 # ServerSideNode

 The code for node is included in the server-side-node directory.
 To run the node server run the command `npx nodemon` in the server-side-node directory.
+The node server will run at http://localhost:3000/

 ## Development server